TCC Staff Team

 Sue Williams, administrative support worker

 Sue joined TCC in November 2014.
-Sue is also the administrator for Wrexham Methodist Circuit and spent fifteen years working in recruitment.
-She lives in Wrexham with her husband and two daughters.
-Sue is a Welsh learner, currently studying at Ysgol Morgan Llwyd.
+Sue is also the administrator for Wrexham Methodist Circuit.
+Prior to joining TCC, Sue spent 15 years working in recruitment.

 Lucy Kebell, communications officer

 Lucy manages TCC's communications, including emails to members, writing our quarterly newsletter, press releases, updating the website and running our social media channels.
 You can contact Lucy if you have any relevant news you would like to share with TCC member groups or a question about anything related to our communications.